Hildy Angius

 Hildy Angius (born 1975) is an American politician who is a member of the Arizona Senate from the 30th district.
 A Republican, she has served on the Mohave County Board of Supervisors since 2012.
+She originally filed a statement of interest to run for the Arizona House of Representatives in 2026, but ultimately announced she would retire from the legislature altogether.